andersonw/ld40/README.md

 # ld40
-A possible game for Ludum Dare 40
+An impossible game for Ludum Dare 40